Monthly Archives: January 2022

 How do I save the money?

-Setting aside $1000 is an easy task for some and may take months of effort for others—only you know what your financial situation is.
+Setting aside $1,000 is an easy task for some and may take months of effort for others—only you know what your financial situation is.
 If it will take some planning to make it happen, we have a few ideas on ways you can build your savings until your fund is ready to go.
+Below are four tips to help you get started:

 There are lots of apps designed to help you set aside a little bit of money at a time, so put them to work for you and start investigating your options.
 You can determine the amount you want to set aside every month so you don’t sacrifice your budget for your emergency fund.